In This Article

 Diagnostic tests may be done using a stool sample, a breath test, and a blood test:

-“The breath test can check for the presence of H. pylori in the stomach or detect an active infection.
-Doctors also used it to find out if the H. pylori treatment worked,” says Dr. Mira.
+“The H. pylori breath test can check for the presence of the bacteria in the stomach or detect an active infection,” says Dr. Mira.

 A healthcare professional will make you breathe into a bag to collect two breath samples.
-The initial sample serves as their baseline.
+These initial samples will serve as their baseline.

-Next, they’ll ask you to swallow a specially marked liquid or pill containing a harmless substance called urea.
-They’ll collect a second sample after 15 minutes.
+Next, you have to swallow a specially marked liquid or pill containing a harmless substance called urea.
+After 15 minutes, they will collect another sample.

-You may need to talk to a doctor about all your medications.
-You may be asked to avoid these medications 2 to 4 weeks before the test:
+Remember to inform your doctor about the medications you’re taking.
+You may be asked to avoid the following two to four weeks before the H. pylori breath test:

-An hour before the breath test, you must refrain from eating or drinking anything, even water.
+An hour before the breath test, you must avoid eating or drinking anything—including water—for accurate test results.

-According to Dr. Mira, antigen tests look for proteins that trigger an immune response.
-This suggests the presence of an infection.
+Antigen tests look for proteins that trigger an immune response.

-Unlike other lab tests, this test requires that you collect a stool sample at home.
-You should place your stool in a clean, dry plastic container with a screw-cap lid.
+It requires that you collect a small stool sample at home.
+The stool should be placed in a clean and dry plastic container with a screw-cap lid.

-You may wear protective gloves to avoid contamination.
-And make sure to wash your hands thoroughly afterward.
+You can wear protective gloves to avoid contamination while collecting the sample.
+Make sure to thoroughly wash your hands after.

 “Blood tests can’t tell whether your H. pylori infection is still active.
 Your results may remain positive for years after you’ve been cured,” she explains.